bthaas/vision-bias-steering/README.md

 Code implementation for detecting and steering spatial vs descriptive language bias in LLMs.

-This repository is a fork/adaptation of the gender-bias-steering codebase, focused on analyzing and mitigating bias between spatial and descriptive language patterns in language models.
+This repository is a fork/adaptation of [gender-bias-steering](https://github.com/YOUR_ORIGINAL_REPO/gender-bias-steering), which implements the paper: [Sensing and Steering Stereotypes: Extracting and Applying Gender Representation Vectors in LLMs](https://arxiv.org/abs/XXXX.XXXXX) by Hannah Cherevatsky (and collaborators).

 ## Overview